c6o/docs/content/references/teleport.md

 ```

 > [!EXPERT]
 > Root access is only required once.
-During `init` the permissions of the `kubefwd` binary elevate to always run as root (See [Set-UID](https://en.wikipedia.org/wiki/Setuid) for more details), so subsequent teleport calls can be run via the current user.
+During `init` the permissions of the tunneler binary elevate to always run as root (See [Set-UID](https://en.wikipedia.org/wiki/Setuid) for more details), so subsequent teleport calls can be run via the current user.